 To remain in good academic standing, all courses - including research courses - need to be completed with a letter grade of B- or higher.
 The Department may recommend to the School of Graduate Studies the termination of registration and candidacy of a student who fails to receive a satisfactory grade.
-Students must adhere to the specific requirements in their sub-discipline
+Students must adhere to the specific requirements in their sub-discipline.
+In addition, make sure to review SGS guidance on Understanding Good Standing and Satisfactory Progress.
+It lays out expectations regarding coursework completion and program length and time limit.

 Master's students may transfer to the doctoral program after completing one year of graduate study without writing a thesis.
 Student must have fulfilled two graduate half-course equivalents with an academic standing of at least B+.
 All residence and course credits obtained in the first year are then applied toward the doctoral requirements.

-- A letter of request (maximum one-page) for a direct transfer to the Ph.D. program.
+- A letter of request (maximum one-page, free form) for a direct transfer to the Ph.D. program.
 Please indicate the month and year of first registration in the master's program, courses to date, projects involved in and reason(s) for transfer to the doctoral program;

 Students in the master's program who wish to continue on to the doctoral program and complete a master's thesis may apply for dual registration for one session.
 The student will be engaged in full-time PhD studies and part-time master's studies.
 Only the appropriate PhD fees will be charged.
 The period of dual registration will be either September 1 to January 31 or January 1 to April 30.
 Dual registrants are expected to complete all degree requirements for the master's program by the end of the period.